The Broken Ordinary World

 How does this extreme polarization occur?
 What type of person is

 drawn to being a strength coach?
 It’s usually a person who loves being in the weight room and has performed well there.
 Some of these individuals were not as competitive in the sports they played.
 Their self-esteem is tied to training.
-In my opinion, they are a lot like math teachers.
-There are some math teachers and strength coaches who appear to be perpetually frustrated individuals.
+In my opinion, they are a lot like (insert whatever subject you dislike or struggle with) teachers.
+There are some (insert whatever subject you dislike or struggle with) teachers and strength coaches who appear to be perpetually frustrated individuals.
 As a whole, both groups never fully grasp why their kids hate the subjects they love.
 This usually causes more emotional distance from the students or athletes who need what is being offered.
 The antidote is to create the connections that provide the bridge to transfer knowledge, both in the classroom and the weight room.
 That’s what your football players need.
 Your ability to walk a tightrope between the science, savagery, and emotional needs of your team.

 Why Crossfit is popular and the emotional lessons for a football strength coach.